The child has a pain in the back of his head. Common causes of headaches in children, preventive measures. Main causes of headaches

 Cephalgia is often the only early sign brain tumors.
 Often such headaches appear in the morning, are persistent and are accompanied by repeated vomiting that does not bring relief.

-First aid for a headache in a child
+First aid for headaches in children

 • provide the child with rest in a darkened room with access to fresh air;

-• eliminate light and sound stimuli;
+• exclude light and sound stimuli;

 • if the child is hungry, offer him some light food;